alcmrt/Machine-Learning/Linear Regression/README.md

 # Linear Regression

-Linear Regression implementation with Mini-Batch Gradient Descent Algorithm.
+Linear Regression implementation with Mini-Batch Gradient Descent Algorithm for my machine learning class.

 The data sets were taken from: